 When you put something in the ‘yes’ basket, you’re committing to accept your child’s decision, even if it’s not what you would prefer.

 If your child makes a decision you like, you can show your approval.
-If you don’t like the decision, stand back and try not to intervene.
-These are opportunities for your child to learn from experience and develop.
+If you don’t like the decision, stand back and try not to step in.
+These are opportunities for your child to learn from experience.

 The ‘no’ option